ketangupta1/Docker/README.md

 # Dockerization of FastAPI app

-1).Install docker
+## Install docker

-2).Open you app folder and create a new file named Dockerfile.
+## Open you app folder and create a new file named Dockerfile.
 Write the below code

     FROM python:3.9